• Skip to main content

 As a nursing mom, you are eating for two people, which means you may need more calories but you also have to eat twice as carefully to ensure you’re both getting the best nutrients.
 Focus on eating healthy snacks that will make you feel good and boost your breast milk production.

-For even more help with eating a balanced diet while breastfeeding or getting your body back after having a baby, check out my Postpartum Weight Loss Program for Breastfeeding Moms.
+For even more help with eating a balanced diet while breastfeeding or getting your body back after having a baby, check out the L.E.A.N.
+Mamas program.

 Other posts you might like: